Campaign types

 Each campaign runs in one of two modes, which you select when you create or edit a campaign:- IVR — The system plays a pre-recorded or text-to-speech menu and collects key press responses from the patient.

 - Assistant — The pharmacy agent places the call and handles the interaction conversationally.
-The agent introduces the call, explains the reason (pickup reminder, refill reminder, or contact pharmacy outreach), captures the patient’s response, and detects voicemail so the disposition is recorded correctly.
+The agent introduces the call, explains the reason for it, captures the patient’s response, and detects voicemail so the disposition is recorded correctly.

 Viewing campaign records

-The Campaigns tab shows the records associated with your campaigns.
-Use the campaign type selector at the top of the tab to filter the list to a specific type, or leave it set to show all types.
+The Report tab shows the records associated with your campaigns.
+Use the campaign type dropdown at the top of the tab to choose which campaign’s records to view — system types are listed first, followed by your custom campaigns.
 Additional filters let you narrow the results further:- Search — find records by patient name or phone number.

 - Status — filter by Queued (call not yet placed), Complete (call attempt finished), or view All.